FlipperPA/wagtailcodeblock/README.md

 ### Themes

-Wagtail Code Block uses the PrismJS "Coy" theme, which looks good with Wagtail's CMS editor design.
+Wagtail Code Block defaults to the PrismJS "Coy" theme, which looks good with Wagtail's CMS editor design.
 You can choose a different theme by configuring `WAGTAIL_CODE_BLOCK_THEME` in your Django settings.
 PrismJS provides several themes:

 * **None**: <a href="http://prismjs.com/index.html?theme=prism" target="_blank">Default</a>
 * **'coy'**: <a href="http://prismjs.com/index.html?theme=prism-coy" target="_blank">Coy</a>